 After the first couple of class periods, I realized that I had pre-established assumptions.
 I assumed students would 1) appreciate the beautiful and organized classroom and darkroom before them, and 2) know how to keep the order.

-The reality was, I need to re-check my expectations.
-I would be spending a majority of my life in that classroom, day in and day out.
+The reality was that I need to re-check my expectations.
+I would be spending the majority of my life in that classroom, day in and day out.
 But, my students would only spend an hour in it each day, for one semester.
 Their investment when it came to tidiness was quite minimal compared to mine.
 I’m not saying they didn’t care at all or were complete and utter slobs.
 However, I did need to create quick and efficient management and cleanup routines to keep me at ease.